+Topic 10: Economic Principles of Managerial Decisions.
+Same as Economics 351N.
+Use of economic concepts and models to make strategic business decisions (adverse selection, game theory, price discrimination, strategic commitment, barriers to entry, network effects).
+Economics of strategic responses to the legal environment (regulations, antitrust policies, intellectual property, fiduciary duty, liability).
+Three lecture hours a week for one semester.
+Only one of the following may be counted: Economics 350K (Topic: Econ Prins of Decisions), 351N, Finance 372 (Topic 10), 372T (Topic 10).
+Additional prerequisite: Economics 420K, 420S, 421K, or Finance 321K with a grade of at least C-.

-Topic 3: Financial Planning for Wealth Management.
-Introduction to basic concepts of personal wealth management and financial planning, including insurance and risk management, investment management, tax planning, estate planning and retirement planning.
+Topic 11: Financial Planning for Wealth Management.
+Same as Accounting 372T (Topic 11).
+Restricted to students in a business major.
+Introduction to basic concepts of personal wealth management and financial planning, including insurance and risk management, investment management, tax planning, estate planning, and retirement planning.
 Designed for upper-level finance and accounting majors interested in a career in financial services or students pursuing master in professional accounting with interest in this area of the accounting profession.
-Only one of the following may be counted: Accounting 378 (Topic: Financial Planning for Wealth Management), 178 (Topic 3), 278 (Topic 3), 378 (Topic 3), 180K (Topic 24), 280K (Topic 24), 380K (Topic 24), Finance 172 (Topic 3), 272 (Topic 3), 372 (Topic 3), 377 (Topic: Financial Planning for Wealth Management).
-Additional prerequisite: Accounting 311 or 311H, and 312 or 312H, with a grade of at least Cin each; credit or registration for Accounting 364 is recommended.
-Topic 4: Quantitative Investment Management.
+Only one of the following may be counted: Accounting 372T (Topic 11), 378 (Topic 3), Finance 372 (Topic 3), 372T (Topic 11).
+Additional prerequisite: Accounting 311 or 311H, and 312 or 312H, with a grade of at least C- in each; credit or registration for Finance 357 or 357H; credit or registration for Accounting 364 is recommended.

+Topic 14: Quantitative Investment Management.
+Same as Business Analytics 372T (Topic 14).
 Restricted to students in a business major.
 Examine the economic, statistical, and computing frameworks behind quantitative approaches to evaluating and implementing investment strategies, as well as the empirical evidence on their performance in multiple asset classes.
 Apply the quantitative big-data approach by developing, pitching, and backtesting an original trading strategy.
-Only one of the following may be counted: Business Analytics 372 (Topic 14), Finance 372 (Topic: Quant Investment Management), 372 (Topic 4).
+Only one of the following may be counted: Business Analytics 372 (Topic 14), 372T (Topic 14), Finance 372 (Topic: Quant Investment Management), 372 (Topic 4), 372T (Topic 14).
 Additional prerequisite: Finance 367.

-Topic 5: Financial Technology.
-Restricted to business majors.
+Topic 15: Financial Technology.
+Same as Business Analytics 372T (Topic 15).
+Restricted to students in a business major.
 Explore an overview of the most recent technological advances that are changing the financial services industry and how these technological breakthroughs offer new ways for people to save, invest, borrow, and transact.
 Analyze how new technologies create value in the financial industry, from reducing unit cost, increasing transparency, increasing competition, creating network effects, leveraging economies of scales, and lowering asymmetric information.
 Examine the competitive landscape and the market opportunities and threats for incumbents and new entrants.
-Only one of the following may be counted: Finance 372 (Topic: Financial Technology), 372 (Topic 5), Business Analytics 372 (Topic 5).
+Only one of the following may be counted: Business Analytics 372 (Topic 5), 372T (Topic 15), Finance 372 (Topic: Financial Technology), 372 (Topic 5), 372T (Topic 12).

-Topic 6: Optimization Method in Finance.
-Explores quantitative methods and techniques in optimization and simulation, and their use in financial decision making.
-Discusses theory and application in portfolio selection, options and other derivative pricing, index tracking, risk measures, volatility estimating.
-Specific subjects will include linear, quadratic, nonlinear, and integer programming; dynamic programming; robust optimization; Monte Carlo methods and variance reduction techniques.
+Topic 16: Optimization Method in Finance.
+Same as Business Analytics 372T (Topic 16), Decision Science 372T (Topic 16), and Statistics 372T (Topic 16).
+Explore quantitative methods and techniques in optimization and simulation, and their use in financial decision making.
+Discuss theory and application in portfolio selection, options and other derivative pricing, index tracking, risk measures, volatility estimating.
+Examine linear, quadratic, nonlinear, and integer programming; dynamic programming; robust optimization; Monte Carlo methods and variance reduction techniques.
 Emphasis will be placed on problem solving with advanced computational programming languages.
-Only one of the following may be counted: Finance 372 (Topic: Optimization
+Only one of the following may be counted: Business Analytics 372 (Topic 6), 372T (Topic 16), Decision Science 372 (Topic 6), 372T (Topic 16), Finance 372 (Topic: Optimization Method Finance), 372 (Topic 6), 372T (Topic 16), Statistics 372 (Topic 6), 372T (Topic 16).